AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 ```
 **How did we make the confusion matrix and Chord diagram?**

-In Excel or csv, just we copied the ground truth and compared it to the predicted class from the previous "run.py -m test...." command.
+In Excel or CSV, just we copied the ground truth and compared it to the predicted class from the previous "run.py -m test...." command.

 Then we used this Up there R script named **confusion_matrix.html**.

 **How did we make the statistics?**

-Up there, the file **Stat.html**.
+Up there, the R script named **Stat.html**.